spatialnetworkslab/vue-gg/docs/tutorials/basic.md

 We have briefly discussed the necessity of scales in the Marks section above.
 Scales are necessary for converting raw values in the dataset (e.g. fruit name) into values that can be rendered on a screen (e.g. pixels).

 However, scaling is not limited to changing data values into screen coordinates/pixels.
 Scaling can be done for a wide range of appearance aesthetics, such as color, shape and opacity.
 Different marks allow different aesthetics to be scaled.
-For details of each, refer to the marks and scales documentation.
+For details of each, refer to the Marks and Scales documentation.

 In this case, the points on the graph can be scaled to display a different color for each category of fruit.
 To do so, the fill property on the `vgg-point` component can be changed from a single color to a scale, similar to the `x` and `y` properties.